Frequently Asked Questions

 "TGNC" is an abbreviation for "transgender and gender-nonconforming".
 You can learn more terms and abbreviations related to transgender health and gender-affirmation healthcare by accessing the Glossary section of The Toolkit for Gender-Affirmation Healthcare.

-Physicians can register for a dinner meeting directly through the ELEVATE website.
+You can register for a dinner meeting directly through the ELEVATE website.
 A list of dinner meetings in the ELEVATE series can be found here.
 Once you have chosen the dinner meeting that you wish to attend, click "Register" for that meeting and you will be brought to a page with more details and the ability to register for that specific dinner meeting.

 Registration for the Academy of Family Physicians (AFP) chapter meetings are conducted by the individual chapters.
 A list of the AFP chapter meetings that will be presenting an ELEVATE program can be found here.
 Please contact the AFP chapter directly for more details on how to register.